 Participants initiating antiretroviral therapy (ART) soon after diagnosis of HIV seropositivity at the start of the large study showed no difference in lung function or neuropsychological performance when compared to people who were entirely randomized to initiate antiretroviral therapy (ART) According to two studies presented last week in the 15thEuropean AIDS Conference Barcelona, Spain.

-Arelated study showed that early treatment the START was associated with a greater loss of bone mass over time.
+Um related study showed that the early initiation of treatment in the START study was associated with a greater loss of bone mass over time.

 The initial project includes several sub-studies looking at the effects of early treatment versus delayed start on specific outcomes known or suspected to be associated with HIV infection or its treatment, including bone density, pulmonary function and cognitive function.

 Ken Kunisaki, the University of Minnesota presented lung results since the beginning of the sub-study, which compared the changes in lung function in groups where the HAART scheme is immediate or delayed.

 Chronic obstructive pulmonary disease (COPD) is an emerging comorbidity related to HIV infection, Kunisaki noted, as background.
 Observational studies have shown that people with HIV are at increased risk for COPD, but there is conflicting evidence as to whether ART is associated with increased risk or not.
 The underlying mechanisms are unclear and, in the meantime, may be related to chronic inflammation, increased risk of pneumonia and other lung infections, as well as changes in the pulmonary microbiota and, perhaps, antiretroviral activity, he said.